JasonLocklin/Dissertation/VWM/Discussion.md

-consequences of a deficit of spatial attention, then one would not expect a measure of visual working memory to uniquely describe the patient group above and beyond an established measure of the attentional neglect deficit (i.e., leftward covert re-orienting).
+consequences of a deficit of spatial attention, then one would not expect a measure of visual working memory to uniquely describe the patient group above and beyond an established measure of the attentional deficit (i.e., leftward covert re-orienting).
-While it is possible that the visual working memory test used here is a more sensitive, if indirect, measure of attention deficits than the well tested, and direct, measure of the covert orienting task, it is unlikely.
+It is possible, but unlikely, that the visual working memory test used here is a more sensitive, if indirect, measure of attention deficits than the covert orienting task --- a well tested and direct measure of attention.
 Fortunately, the relationship can also be examined by considering the patients on a case-by-case basis.

-The three most severely neglecting patients demonstrated consistently degraded performance on all tasks, lending support to the claim that the clinical, visual working memory, and covert orienting are testing factors related to neglect in some way.
+The three most severely neglecting patients demonstrated consistently degraded performance on all tasks, lending support to the claim that the clinical, visual working memory, and covert orienting tasks are all affected by a common underlying deficit.
-However, the remaining 5 weaker neglecting patients present a much less consistent relationship (table \ref{tbl_VWM}).
-One patient presents a very large leftward CES, along with degraded performance, relative to peers on most of the remaining tasks;
+However, the remaining five patients presenting with moderate-to-weak neglect symptoms present a much less consistent relationship (Table \ref{tbl_VWM}).
+One patient presents with a very large leftward CES, along with degraded performance, relative to peers on most of the remaining tasks;
 while another presents the opposite picture, doing exceedingly well on the non-covert orienting tasks.
 Generally, CES rank matches line bisection performance, though, this is not without exception.
 However, in only the one case, mentioned above, does covert orienting and visual working memory performance appear to be consistent.
-This lack of reliably similar performance across the range of the two tasks hints at the decoupled nature of the two domains in neglect.
+This lack of a reliably similar performance across the range of the two tasks hints at the decoupled nature of the two domains in neglect.

-### Moving Foreword

-[Heterogeneity of neglect means within-subject is better] Despite the fact that 8 patients with neglect were recruited for this study, as can be seen from the results, there are several issues with making strong claims about group differences.
-Most notably, neglect patients are a highly heterogeneous group, with widely varying degrees of deficits, and different relationships between the deficits.
-Clinical measures such as those used here may not be sensitive enough, or cover enough domains of performance, to detect deficits still present in the individual.
-Further research, would benefit from within-subject designs, such as before-and-after treatment, or longitudinally, as patients recover.
-Such designs would avoid some of the problems inherent in group-wise comparisons hamstrung by the heterogeneity of the disorder.
-The clinical symptoms, covert orienting deficits, and visual working memory deficits examined here may emerge from damage to un-related or weakly-linked domains of the neglect disorder, but further research with larger sample sizes, preferably making use of repeated measures designs, are needed to explore this further.

-Most rehabilitation techniques implemented in neglect focus on remediating the attention deficits.
-If these attention deficits are indeed distinct from the working memory impairments discussed here and elsewhere (e.g.; @Husain2001; @Danckert2006;
+Most rehabilitation techniques implemented in neglect focus on remediating impairments of attention.
+If attention deficits are indeed distinct from working memory impairments as suggested here and elsewhere (e.g.; @Husain2001; @Danckert2006;
 @Striemer2013), then this rehabilitation strategy will fail to address this domain, and may leave patients with untreated